3 Strategies to Prevent Colorectal Cancer in Patients

 How Ash Wellness Supports Colorectal Cancer Screening

-Ash Wellness offers a customized at-home diagnostic platform for hospitals, public health departments, accountable care organizations, and consumer or state health plans to improve patient outcomes and quality metrics.
+Ash Wellness offers a customized at-home health testing platform for hospitals, public health departments, accountable care organizations, and consumer or state health plans to improve patient outcomes and quality metrics.
 Our extensive network of CLIA/CAP certified labs, provider of record API, white-labeled kitting capabilities, and digital tools enable clients to quickly launch new programs, often within a few weeks.
 Read more about FIT screening from Ash Wellness.

 Conclusion